-Depending on your financial institution, you can access your online banking account with one of the following services:
+Depending on your financial institution, you can access your online banking account either of the following services:

 - Direct Connect (automatic)-QuickBooks connects directly with your online account using your financial institution's server.
 Your transactions are downloaded directly into QuickBooks.
-Your financial institution may apply a fee for this service. - Express Web Connect (automatic)-Unlike Direct Connect which communicates directly with financial institution's servers, Express Web Connect utilizes aggregation to retrieve transactions from your online banking site. - Web Connect (manual)-You log into your financial institution's website and manually download a QuickBooks-compatible file to your computer.
+Your financial institution may apply a fee for this service. - Web Connect (manual)-You log into your financial institution's website and manually download a QuickBooks-compatible file to your computer.
 Then you import the downloaded file into QuickBooks.